Curator

 The cabinet’s sinister creatures were designed by Emmanuel Frémiet, one of the most sensitive and accomplished animal sculptors of the 19th century.
 He was a professor of zoological drawing in Paris and excelled at creating lifelike imaginary beasts such as the winged frog on this cabinet.
 Gothic in spirit, it reflects the fascination with Europe’s medieval past that informed the work of many 19th-century French artists.

-Oak, cedar and walnut veneers, patinated bronze, and caning
+Oak, walnut, cedar, patinated bronze, and rattan

 Applied Arts of Europe